Isak Rosén: Playing career

-Rosén made his Swedish Hockey League (SHL) debut with Leksands IF during the 2019–20 SHL season, playing in a single game.
-Isak was drafted by the Buffalo Sabres in the first round of the 2021 NHL Entry Draft.
+Rosén made his Swedish Hockey League (SHL) debut with Leksands IF during the 2019–20 season, playing a single game.
+Isak was drafted by the Buffalo Sabres in the first round of the 2021 NHL entry draft.

 On 1 June 2022, Rosén was signed to a three-year, entry-level contract with the Buffalo Sabres.

+On 25 November 2023, Rosén made his NHL debut with the Sabres against the New Jersey Devils.